 How to sharpen a knife with musat at home

-Common mistakes when sharpening knives with your own hands
+Typical mistakes when sharpening knives with your own hands

 Everyone knows that it is better to prevent mistakes than to correct them later.
-That is why the editors of the site have prepared a list of the most common mistakes newcomers make when sharpening knives:
+That is why the editors of the site have prepared a list of the most common mistakes beginners make when sharpening knives:

-5. Use of fine grit abrasive.
+5. Use fine-grained abrasive.

-To make a simple machine, we need:
+To make a simple machine we will need:

 1. A piece of chipboard 10-12 mm thick.
 Can be used from old cabinet furniture.